Liar Paradox

 In (Putnam 2012,p.
 206), Putnam concluded that “a solution does not seem to be possible” if by a solution, we mean one that makes all appearance of paradox go away.

 More optimistically, should there really be so much fear and loathing about limitations on our ability to formally express all the theses of our favored theory?
 Many fields have learned to live with their limitations.
-Set theory cannot speak of the set of all its sets.
+ZFC set theory cannot speak of the set of all its sets, but it remains a fruitful theory.

 See also Logical Paradoxes.